Sathiyakugan/aws-ec2--securityrules-copier/README.md

 # AWS EC2 security rules Copier
-It is a console application to copy the network security rules of a given group of AWS EC2 to a new group.
+It is a console application to copy the network security rules of a given group of AWS EC2 to a the existing group.
-The app will create a new group if the given id is not there  AWS EC2.
-Otherwise it will modify the existing application.

 ### Pre Requesties
 This application uses Python3.
 Please make sure you have installed it.